If your usually lively spider plant isn’t growing as it should then don’t worry. You’re not alone.

 Final Thoughts

-Spider plants are forgiving, which is part of the reason they’re so popular.
-But that doesn’t mean you can ignore them completely and they do require some basic care to really thrive.
+Spider plants are, for the most part, willing to forgive a lot.
+Which is part of the reason they’re so popular.
+But that doesn’t mean you can ignore them completely.
+They still need some basic care to really do well.